 It is possible that she saw how her drug habit was bringing Edwards down, and she didn't want that for him.
 She could have left him out of love, to save him from herself, and this is the version Edwards lives with.
 It's also likely that she was more desperate than ever to quit drugs.
 Now, Edwards was using with her.
 What else could she do but run away?
 Where?
 She had family in New York City and in Washington State, perfect places to hide.
 Another factor is the porn.
 Edwards was constantly working, and his sense of self was wrapped up in it.
 He was one of the most prolific actors of his day, and there wasn't an option on the table where he'd one day quit.
 She may have come to realize that fact; she would always have to share him.
 One moment in the film Honey Throat is almost suggestive.
 Even though Lake was completely untrained as an actress, her reaction while watching Edwards with another woman is sincere and compelling.

 Lake could very well be alive.
-If so, one person would like to know more than any other.
-On his bed, Edwards still keeps the hand-sewn quilt Lake's family gave him 40 years ago.
+If so, one person would like to know more than any other, says Edwards.
+On his bed, he still keeps the hand-sewn quilt Lake's family gave him 40 years ago.
 It's been with him through tough times.
 After battling cancer in 2005, it was with him.
 When bankruptcy put him in a tent in the woods outside L.A., it went camping too.
 Now, he has a home again but is bound to it most days with Diabetes; and the quilt sleeps with him.
 He's a romantic at heart.
 He and Lake burned hot, grounded in a true love for one another.
 Though he slept with over 300 women, porn was work.
-Michelle Carpenter is the one who got away, and her memory stays with him, alive.
+Michelle Carpenter remains the one who got away, and her memory stays with him, alive.